Skip to contents

 # Extract clustering statistics

-# Cluster sequences and write centroids to a file
+# Cluster sequences and write results to a file

 vs_cluster_unoise(fasta_input = fasta_input,